boundlessgeo/geodroid-server/docs/source/view-shapefile.rst

 .. figure:: /img/cql_medford.png

-     Results for a Query Filter for NAME = 'Roosevelt School'
+     Result for an Attribute Filter for NAME = 'Roosevelt School'